inigolabs/workshops/apollo-router-fed-2-demo/README.md

 ```

 After you run the query several times and then go to Inigo Analytics, you will be able to see analytics data for `my_reviewed_products_to_buy_again_local`.

+> **Note:** Errors and delays are randomly generated from the Products subgraph, and are to be expected for demonstration purposes.

 ![](images/local-query-analytics.png)